tencent-quantum-lab/tensorcircuit/README.md

 With [TensorNetwork](https://github.com/google/TensorNetwork) project announced by Google, such setup may gain benefits from swift implementation to auto differentiation abilities.

-This is only a toy project and it is at very early stage.
+This is only a toy project at very early stage and it may always be at this stage.
 There might be not only sharp edges but also essential bugs in the project.
 Try it on your own risk.

 ## Baisc Usage